- A burning feeling in your eye

 If you have itchy, watery eyes, antihistamine eyedrops may make you feel better.
 These medicines block histamine in the body.
 Histamine is a chemical that your immune system makes when you come in contact with an allergy trigger.
 It causes many of your allergy symptoms.

-Prescription antihistamine eyedrops include:
+Antihistamine eyedrops include:

 Anti-inflammatory Allergy Eyedrops